igorw/conway-php/README.md

 ## Mate Light

-To run on a Mate Light installation, use the `matelight` command.
+To render on a [Mate Light](https://github.com/jaseg/matelight) installation, use the `matelight` command.
 You must supply the host name including the port.

 	$ bin/conway matelight matelight.cbrp3.c-base.org:1337 examples/gosper-glider-gun.gol